Shop Our Biggest Sale of the Year! Black Friday Sales on Now!

 • Ghost towns: Ghost towns can be great places to metal detect, as they often have a lot of abandoned buildings and structures that can contain interesting artifacts.

-Other place you might find:
+Other places you might find:

 • abandoned mines